 Why is there a gummy streak in my pound cake?

 If you have a gummy streak running through your cake it means you’ve over creamed the butter and sugar.
 Over creaming incorporates too much air.
 (This would be okay in a regular cake).
-When the cake bakes the extra air makes it rise quickly, then fall as it cools, leaving a gummy streak that makes the cake look under baked, when it’s not.
+When the pound cake bakes the extra air makes it rise quickly, then fall as it cools, leaving a gummy streak that makes the cake look under baked, when it’s not.

 Pound Cake.